 It may be safe from your daughter, sister, or roommate, but not necessarily from exposure to the elements (sun, air, chemicals, etc.) as briefly discussed above.

-It’s paramount you store them in a jewelry box that does not allow oxygen to come in or any other fluids and the like.
+It’s paramount that you store them in a jewelry box that does not allow oxygen to come in or any other fluids and the like.

 - Rhodium-plated Silver Sterling